 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

-Struck, Hermann: Portrait of High Commissioner Harold MacMichael, Leo Baeck Institute, 78.486b.
+Struck, Hermann: High Commissioner Harold MacMichael, Leo Baeck Institute, 78.486b.